liqile/ORB_SLAM_NOROS/README.md

 ###2.4 build the whole project

-before build the project, you may have to change the code in `Tracking.cc`

-in the function `void Tracking::run()`, the absolute path of image data, the number of image data, as well as the type

-of image file is defined.
-You can change them of your own need. after changing the code, you can begin building with
+before build the project, you may have to change the code in `Tracking.cc`. in the function `void Tracking::run()`, the absolute path of image data, the number of image data, as well as the type of image file is defined.
+You can change them of your own need. after changing the code, you can begin building with following commands

-following commands

 $cd ~/slam/ORB_SLAM_NOROS/